jvfd3/TabletopCards/Files/Eruma/readme.md

 Spend 1 Action Point to trigger the Power of a face-up card.
 When a card's power is triggered, exhaust the card by turning it 90 degrees to the right.
 An exhausted card cannot use its power until your next turn, but it can still take any other actions.
 You cannot trigger the power of a face-down card and face-down cards cannot be targeted by powers.
-To learn about the words Quick, Slow and Ongoing read the “Power Speed” section.
+To learn about the words Quick, Slow and Ongoing read the "Power Speed" section.

 ### How to Block Powers

 This mechanic requires a face-down Spy card on the playfield.

 - **Spy Skill**:
-  - During your opponent’s turn, if they trigger the Power of a card, you can flip face-up a face-down spy card to block it.
+  - During your opponent's turn, if they trigger the Power of a card, you can flip face-up a face-down spy card to block it.
 The power has no effect, the action point used is lost and the card is exhausted.
   - A card exhausted by blocking is turned 90 degrees to the left.
 Blocking a power does not cost any Action Points.

 ![ExhaustBlock](<Imagens PDF/6 ExhaustBlock.png>)